Sixth Grade Mathematics Syllabus

 8. Look for and express regularity in repeated reasoning

 Standards-Based Grading System

 Students will be graded strictly by mastery of the standards.
-In the grade book a student may receive a 1, 2, or 3.
-A score of 1 indicates a child has not mastered the standard and may need assistance, as well as, to complete separate assignments, tests, or quizzes in order to demonstrate mastery.
+In the grade book a student may receive a 0, 1, 2, 3, 4, or 5.
+A score of 3 or less indicates a child has not mastered the standard and may need assistance, as well as, to complete separate assignments, tests, or quizzes in order to demonstrate mastery.
 A score of 2 indicates a child is progressing on the standard and still needs assistance.
-A score of 3 indicates the child has mastered the standard and will proceed to the next standard.
+A score of 4 or higher the child has mastered the standard and will proceed to the next standard.
 A score of 1 or 2 on any standard can be improved at any time during the nine week period.

-Your grades will come from your ability to demonstrate mastery of the seventh grade mathematics learning targets based upon our unit assessments.
+Your grades will come from your ability to demonstrate mastery of the sixth grade mathematics learning targets based upon our unit assessments.

 75% of your grade is based on achievement of specific learning targets demonstrated on unit tests.